Schola Medica Salernitana: Medical studies

 The curriculum studiorum consisted of 3 years of logic, 5 years of medicine (including surgery and anatomy), and a year of practice with an experienced physician.

 Also, every five years, an autopsy of a human body was planned.

+There was a multitude of works on understanding anatomy at Schola Medica Salernitana, which shows that students were practicing anatomical dissection of different animals.
+An important historical physician during this time who was mentioned by an author of one of the anatomy works previously mentioned, was his master Mathaeus Platearius.
+Mathaeus Platearius may have been the first teacher to demonstrate dissection of other species to improve understanding of human anatomy.
+Mathaeus Platearius' would have been well known at this time, because he is also the author of the earliest commentary on Antidotarium Nicolai.

 Lessons consisted in the interpretation of the texts of ancient medicine.
 But while medicine was slow, in Salerno there appeared the new art of surgery which was elevated to the dignity of a true science by Ruggiero di Fugaldo.
 He wrote the first treatise on national surgery that spread throughout Europe.
 Therefore, since the 12th century, Salerno was the target of particularly German students.
 But with Arabic books becoming more common, the scientific influence of the school, which was believed to be of a Latin tradition, was decreasing, superseded by universities in Northern Italy.
 Alumni such as Bruno da Longobucco also helped disseminate its teaching.

 The "School", besides teaching medicine (where women were admitted as both teachers and students), also taught philosophy, theology and law, and that is why some also consider it as the first University ever founded.

 The teaching subjects in the Salernitan Medical School are known to us through a special statute.
 School teachers distinguished medicine in theory and practice.
 The first gave the necessary lessons to know the body structures, the parts that compose it, and their qualities; the second gave the means to preserve the health and to fight disease.
 And, in common with all other medical schools of the time, the basis of medical teaching was the principles of Hippocrates and Galen.
 The ancient texts of Salerno's masters do not deviate from this tradition.

 The spread of Salernitan medical doctrines to distant regions is attested by documents such as a codex that is kept in the Capitolare di Modena from the abbey of Nonantola.
 These confirm the antiquity of medical teaching in Salerno, and prove that the tradition of Latin culture had not switched off and its dissemination center was Salerno.

 The most famous treatise produced by the school is Regimen Sanitatis Salernitanum.
 The work, in Latin verse, appears to be a collection of hygiene rules, based on its doctrine.